 - The code will unnecessarily get bigger and more complicated.

-Considering all these problems, we need to find a better mechanism.
+Considering all these problems, let's look for a better solution.

-We still might face memory leaks, since we do not cancel threads that are not needed anymore, but at least the callback functions are taking the responsibility of switching threads.
 Callback architecture solves this simple problem, but it has many downsides.
-To explore them, let's discuss a more complex case, where we need to get data from three endpoints:
+To explore them, let's discuss a more complex case in which we need to get data from three endpoints:

 This code is far from perfect for several reasons:

-- Getting news and user data might be parallelized, but our current callback architecture doesn't support that (it would be hard to achieve it with callbacks).
+- Getting news and user data might be parallelized, but our current callback architecture doesn't support that (it would be hard to achieve this with callbacks).

-- More and more indentations make this code hard to read.
-A code with multiple callbacks is often considered highly unreadable.
-Such a situation is called "callback hell", and can be found especially in some older Node.JS projects:
+- The increasing number of indentations make this code hard to read (code with multiple callbacks is often considered highly unreadable).
+Such a situation is called "callback hell", which can be found especially in some older Node.JS projects:

 - When we use callbacks, it is hard to control what happens after what.
-The following way to show progress indicator will not work:
+The following way of showing a progress indicator will not work:

 The progress bar will be hidden just after starting the process of showing news, so practically immediately after it has been shown.
-To make it work, we would need to pass hiding the progress bar as a callback.
+To make this work, we would need to make

-That's why the callback architecture is far from perfect for non-trivial projects.
-Let's take a look at another approach: RxJava & Reactive Streams
+That's why the callback architecture is far from perfect for non-trivial cases.
+Let's take a look at another approach: RxJava and other reactive streams.

 RxJava and other reactive streams

 An alternative approach that is popular in Java (both in Android and backend) is using reactive streams (or Reactive Extensions): RxJava or its successor Reactor.
-With this approach, all the operations happen inside a stream of data that can be started, processed, and observed.
-Those streams support thread-switching and concurrent processing, so they are often used to parallelize processing in our applications.
+With this approach, all operations happen inside a stream of data that can be started, processed, and observed.
+These streams support thread-switching and concurrent processing, so they are often used to parallelize processing in applications.